pedroageu/data_science/README.md

 </p>

 # Pedro Ageu
-<sub>*Lead Data Scientist* at Space Operations Center</sub>
+<sub>*Lead Data Science, Big Data, AI and Blockchain* Enthusiast</sub>

+Data Science, Big Data, AI and Blockchain Enthusiast

-As a experienced Data Scientist and Air Force pilot I combine analytical skills, ability to work in team environments, and attention to details.
-Having spend the last years applying Machine Learning to Brazilian Air Force real problems, I developed a critical thinking and problem-solving skills.
+As a Public Servant, Data Science, Big Data, AI and Blockchain student, I combine analytical skills, ability to work in team environments, and attention to detail.
+Having spent the last few years applying knowledge of Process Management, Projects and Business at Caixa Econômica Federal, I developed a critical thinking and problem solving skills.

-My credentials include a Master's in Space Science and Technology from the Aeronautics Institute of Technology (ITA), an institution of higher education and advanced research rated as one of the top and most prestigious engineering schools in Brazil, and a MBA in Project and Process Management from the University of Air Force (UNIFA).
+My credentials include Training in Data Science and Blokchain from the Data Science Academy (DSA), MBA in Business Technology: Data Science, Big Data and IA (PUC RS), Bachelor of Laws and Undergraduate CyberSecurity.
+(Estácio).

 **Background in:** Python, Scrum, Kanban, Linguagem R and Blockchain.